- J.D. summa cum laude, The John Marshall Law School, 2003

 - NAFER 2018 Offshore Insolvency and Asset Recovery Conference – Comparison of Offshore Insolvency and Restructuring Options to Chapter 11 (panel including Joe Grekin, Jennifer Colegate, Allen Wilen)

-David is a member of the Economic Club of Grand Rapids, the West Michigan chapters of the Turnaround Management Association and Association for Corporate Growth, the American Bankruptcy Institute, the National Association of Bond Lawyers, NAFER (International Committee), the Turnaround Management Association, and the Chicago Bar Association.
+David is a member of the Economic Club of Grand Rapids, the West Michigan chapters of the Turnaround Management Association and Association for Corporate Growth (Programming Committee), the American Bankruptcy Institute, the National Association of Bond Lawyers, NAFER (International Committee), the Turnaround Management Association, and the Chicago Bar Association.

 Mr. Hall is also an adjunct faculty member at The John Marshall Law School and enjoys volunteering with the East Grand Rapids Schools Foundation, West Michigan Trails & Greenways Coalition, and the West Michigan Land Conservancy (Land Protection Committee).